PASSIVE SOIL GAS SCREENING

 Applicability

-The passive soil gas sampling technique is a near-surface screening method that can identify a large range of chlorinated and aromatic vapors (such as trichloroethylene (TCE)and benzene, respectively) migrating to the surface from the soil or groundwater.
-This system provides rapid screening of soils and groundwater (i.e., usually less than four weeks) for VOCs and SVOCs.
+The passive soil gas samplers were initially developed to monitor gases flowing from a source of interest.
+The passive soil gas sampling technique is a near-surface screening method that can identify a large range of chlorinated and aromatic vapors (such as trichloroethylene (TCE) and benzene, respectively) migrating to the surface from the soil or groundwater.
+This system provides rapid screening of soils and groundwater (i.e., usually less than four weeks) for Volatile Organic Compounds (VOCs) and Semi-Volatile Organic Compounds (SVOCs).
 Data from soil gas surveys can be used to establish the extent of contamination at a site and to guide well placement and soil boring programs.
-One type of collector has been designed to collect chemical weapons, such as mustard agent, and their breakdown products.
+One type of collector has been designed to collect chemical agents, such as mustard agent, and their breakdown products.
+Although primarily used to measure soil gas, passive samplers are sometimes used to detect vapors in buildings.

 Technology Development Status